lue-bird/elm-review-missing-record-field-lens/README.md

 `player` could have things that are irrelevant to the ui like `configuredControls` etc.
 It's best to keep state structure and ui requirements separate.

+Similarly, leaning towards a more limited, domain tailored API of types, packages, ... with strong boundaries will lead to easier code with stronger guarantees.
+Don't try to design your API around lenses.
+Only if the API interaction happens to mirror that behavior, Dōzo!

 ### when is nesting acceptable?

 When parts are logically connected like an `Address` or a [`Camera`](https://package.elm-lang.org/packages/ianmackenzie/elm-3d-camera/latest).
-Make sure to make types out of these.
+Make sure to make types, packages, ... out of these.
 Don't [obsessively employ primitives](https://elm-radio.com/episode/primitive-obsession/).